 Company obligations towards the Chamber

-Businesses are subject to paying a registration fee upon registration and an annual contribution in the years following.
-The registration fee and annual contribution are based on the total amount of capital invested in the business as appearing in the Chamber’s records on January 1st of each following year and is determined by the Minister of Economic Affairs according to the Ordinance on the Chamber of Commerce & Industry, art.
+Businesses are subject to pay a registration fee upon registration and an annual contribution in the years following.
+The registration fee and annual contribution are based on the total amount of capital invested in the business as appears in the Chamber’s records on January 1st of each following year and is determined by the Minister of Economic Affairs according to the Ordinance on the Chamber of Commerce & Industry, art.
 21, paragraph 1, c (NL).

-The annual contribution is based on investment as appearing in the Chamber’s records on January 1st of each following year.
 Whenever a company ceases to operate, it is recommended to cancel the business at the Chamber as soon as possible but preferably before December 31 of that year in order to stop payment obligations towards the Chamber, before the new year starts.

 The Chamber’s registration and annual contribution fee (in Aruban florins)